IPv4 CIDR Calculator

 RESULT: 11000000.10101000.00000000.00000000

-4. Then convert the AND result back to dot-decimal notation.
+4. Afterward, convert the AND result back to dot-decimal notation.
 This is the first IP within the block.
 The HOST address.

 11000000.10101000.00000000.00000000192.168.0.0

-5. We now wanna get the last IP within the block.
+5. We now need to get the last IP within the block.
 To do that, first convert the subnet mask dot-binary notation to dot-decimal notation.

 11111111.11111111.11111111.00000000255.255.255.0